 “A medical idea.”
 He told him.
 “Coated with a southing cream to keep my skin moist.
 It helps sooth the pain.”

-Aiden sat in his seat calmly, so far not impressed but also not unimpressed by what Mort had told him.
+Aiden sat in his seat quietly, so far not impressed but also not unimpressed by what Mort had told him.
 He found himself looking around the room, not out of boredom but out of curiosity.
 The walls were barely thicker then cardboard.
 Their white coating of rotting paint was dribbling like saliva from the corners and roof.
 There were no windows, which was interesting.
-There was an outline where the window used to be, but it had been covered by a thick line of wallpaper and possibly a few bricks considering the weird bumps poking out from it.
+There was an outline where the window used to be, but it had been covered over by a thick line of wallpaper and possibly a few bricks considering the weird bumps poking out.
 The floor was a weird carpet colour of pinkish cyan, with long tufts of ragged hair in random areas.
-It was like someone had taken a large stray dog, dyed it in a wool dyeing factory and turned it into a very stretched out rug.
+It was as if someone had taken a large stray dog, dumped it in a vat of blue dye and turned it into a very stretched-out rug.
 There were massive holes of nothing in-between large sections of the carpet.
-The desk had obvious dents in it and the seats weren’t much better.
+The desk had obvious dents in it and the seats were not much better.
 The small roof fan made an irritating buzzing hum and the light flickered every ten seconds.
 It really was a slum of an office, but what had he expected in this city.

 “But enough questions about me.”
 Mort said suddenly.
 Aiden snapped back to the present.